 EARTH Scholars at Royal Botanic Gardens, Edinburgh.
 Credit Cameron Brisbane

-Introducing the British Council Scotland SGSAH EARTH Scholarships 2026
+Reflecting on the British Council Scotland SGSAH EARTH Scholarships

-Ahead of the EARTH Scholarships Impact Symposium in April 2026, resident blogger Jelena Sofronijevic introduces a series of posts from this year’s cohort.
+Ahead of the EARTH Scholarships Impact Symposium in April 2026, and continuing the ecologies strand, resident blogger Jelena Sofronijevic introduces a series of posts from this year’s cohort.

-The EARTH Scholarship Scheme is a distinctive international research mobility programme delivered through a partnership between the British Council Scotland and the Scottish Graduate School for Arts & Humanities (SGSAH).
-Designed in response to the global climate emergency and building on Scotland’s cultural and academic legacy following COP26, the programme supports international PhD students and Early Career Researchers (ECRs) to undertake research residencies in Scotland focused on environmental arts and humanities.
+The EARTH Scholarship Scheme (2023-2025) is a distinctive international research mobility programme delivered through a partnership between the British Council Scotland and the Scottish Graduate School for Arts & Humanities (SGSAH).
+Designed in response to the global climate emergency and building on Scotland’s cultural and academic legacy following COP26, the programme has supported international PhD students and Early Career Researchers (ECRs) to undertake research residencies in Scotland focused on environmental arts and humanities.

 EARTH Scholars at Royal Botanic Gardens, Edinburgh.
 Credit Cameron Brisbane